zandi/ebpf-stack-pivot-detection/whitepaper.md

  */
 ```

-So, in order to keep track of what 'legitimate' stacks are, we need to track
+So, in order to keep track of where 'legitimate' stacks are, we need to track
 stack creation for new processes, user-managed stacks for multi-threaded
 processes, and other edge-cases such as Golang's goroutine stacks.